Ryan-loves-movies/ClassMate/README.md

 - Backend for user authentication
     - userController.tsx
-        - createUser
+        - createUser [done]
-        - logIn
+        - logIn [done]
-        - logOut
+        - logOut [done]
-        - getProfile
+        - getProfile [done]
-        - updateProfile
+        - updateProfile [in progress]
-        - resetPassword
+        - resetPassword [for milestone 2]
-        - verifyEmail
+        - verifyEmail [for milestone 2]
-        - deleteUser
+        - deleteUser [in progress]
     - middleware/auth.tsx
-        - authenticateToken
+        - authenticateToken [looks done?]
     - routes/authenticateUser.tsx
-        - Figure out how to add to the route - prob new library needed to connect more api calls together (connect pages to express-server.js api calls)
+        - Figure out how to add to the route - prob new library needed to connect more api calls together (connect pages to express-server.js api calls) [in progress]